2025

 Pan Pan is delighted to welcome Caden Manson of Big Art Group as a mentor for 2025 to work with up to four performance makers based in Ireland to develop early-stage ideas for contemporary performance projects.

-A final informal sharing of the ideas and the mentorship process will happen at a day-long public symposium event in a Dublin city centre location.
+Later this year we will host an informal sharing of the ideas and the mentorship process will happen at a day-long public symposium event in Dublin.

 MEET THE MENTOR